 Iceland Climate & Weather

 The south is the wettest part of the country, but snow is rare.
 Coastal areas tend to experience winter gales and are generally windy.
 During the summer months, there is almost continuous daylight; early spring and late autumn feature long twilights.
-From mid-November until the end of January, in the darkness of winter, the opposite is true, with the country only experiencing a few hours of daylight each day.
+The opposite is true in the darkness of winter from mid-November until the end of January, when the country only experiences a few hours of daylight each day.

 Become our Iceland Travel Expert

 We are looking for contributors for our Iceland travel guide.
 If you are a local, a regular traveller to Iceland or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 iExplore offers made-to-order, privately-guided adventure tours to Iceland and over 200 other world wonders.
 Come Back Different!